SR Q1 class: Post-1948 (nationalisation)

 After nationalisation, the original Southern livery was in continued use, although with "British Railways" on the tender in Sunshine Yellow.
 From 1950 onwards, livery remained plain, although in the guise of British Railways Freight Black without lining of any description.
 The British Railways crest was located on the tender side.
 Given the British Railways power classification 5F, the locomotives were also renumbered to the British Railways' standard numbering system as 33001–33040.

 Preservation

 Only one locomotive of the class survived into preservation.
 First-of-class 33001 (C1) has been preserved, and now resides at the National Railway Museum in York, where it carries its original SR livery and number.
-Before it moved to York in 2004, the locomotive worked on the Bluebell Railway in East Sussex: it ran from 14 September 1980 to Spring 1983.
+Before it moved to York in 2004, the locomotive worked on the Bluebell Railway in West Sussex: it ran from 14 September 1980 to Spring 1983.
 Its second period of running was from 9 September 1992 to Summer 2000 and that is the last time it ran.

+Model railways

+In 2007, Dapol introduced several British N gauge models of the Q1 in BR black livery.